jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Successful physics implementation!
 Go me!

 Okay, Rust only has the two float types and the book says I won't need the higher precisions of f64 (just look at EPSILON) so I won't bother templating that.

+# 29Jan2020

+Time for colors!
+But first, time to clean up the code a bit first.
+Linter!